TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.4.2**
+- Added 10 new colors and adapted some existing ones (thanks to Avlona & Listoric for sorting our colors!)
+- Added a message of the day feature in the main menu.
+Look out for interesting news and lame jokes!

 **Version 4.4.1**
 - Fixed a bug where PropHunt buttons did not work for the Hunters after watching the intro cutscene.